-Everyone deserves to enjoy a safe time at a venue and there are different strategies on managing alcohol-related that can assist in providing this.
-During Licensee training, you will learn about these strategies in greater depth and also how to implement them.
+Everyone deserves a safe and enjoyable time at a venue.
+There are a heap of strategies on managing alcohol-related that can help with this.
+During Licensee training & Online Licensee Training, you will learn about these strategies in greater depth and also how to implement them.

 Refusing Entry